salaboy/from-monolith-to-k8s/crossplane/config-pkg/README.md

               key: port
 ```

-You can do the same for the Agenda Service with Redis:
+You can do the same for the Agenda Service and Redis:

-The variables needed for Redis are:

 ```
 - name: SPRING_REDIS_IN_MEMORY